intestines and stimulating the gut to push out its contents faster.

 Phosphate (expressed as phosphorus) is POSSIBLY UNSAFE when taken in amounts higher than 4 grams per day for adults younger than 70 years of age and 3 grams per day for people who are older.

-Phosphate salts containing sodium, potassium, aluminum, or calcium appear to be safe for most people when used occasionally or short term.
-Regular-long-term use can upset the balance of phosphates and other chemicals in the body and should be monitored by a healthcare professional to avoid serious side effects.
+Regular long-term use can upset the balance of phosphates and other chemicals in the body and should be monitored by a healthcare professional to avoid serious side effects.
 Phosphate salts can irritate the digestive tract and cause stomach upset, diarrhea, constipation, and other problems.

-Do not confuse phosphate salts with substances such as organophosphates, or with tribasic sodium phosphates and tribasic potassium phosphates which are very poisonous.
+Do not confuse phosphate salts with substances such as organophosphates, or with tribasic sodium phosphates and tribasic potassium phosphates, which are very poisonous.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Phosphate salts from dietary sources are LIKELY SAFE for pregnant or breast-feeding women when used at the recommended allowances of 1250 mg daily for mothers between 14-18 years of age and 700 mg daily for those over 18 years of age.
 Other amounts are POSSIBLY UNSAFE and should only be used with the advice and ongoing care of a healthcare professional.